tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

     @Override
     public int valueNumber() {
-        // There are other fields but only opcode, and operands get hashed return Util.hash2(opcode, x, y);
+        // There are other fields but only opcode, and operands get hashed.
+        // Always set at least one bit in case the hash wraps to zero. return 0x20000000
+        | (opcode
+           + 7  * System.identityHashCode(x)
+           + 11 * System.identityHashCode(y));
     }

     @Override